regentmarkets-repo-archive/binary-next-gen/docs/build-instructions-ios-android.md

 ```
 > NOTE: If you see `spawn EACCESS` errors, run `cordova build android —verbose` to see which directory it fails in and do `chmod 777 “<directory name that spawns EACESS>”`.
 It is probably gradle or android-sdk.

-If there are no errors, the build command will output an apk file.
-To automatically build and deploy the app to your android device, first plug in your android device (make sure debugging mode is turned on) and enter the following:
+If there are no errors, the build command will output a release version of the apk file.
+To automatically build and run the app to your android device (this will install the debug version), first plug in your android device (make sure debugging mode is turned on) and enter the following:
 ```
 yarn start:android
 ```